cloudreve/docs/en/api/metadata.md

 ## LivePhoto

 `customize:live_photo` is used to mark whether a file is a LivePhoto, and its value is `true` or `false`.
 To display LivePhoto, the file also needs to have a LivePhoto Blob with a MOV video.

+## Custom Properties

+`props:<key>` is used to record custom file properties, and its value is a string.
+Where `<key>` is the ID of the custom property, which can be obtained through [Get site settings](https://cloudrevev4.apifox.cn/get-site-settings-289489676e0) via the `exploer` section, where `custom_props` field contains all available options.